-In addition to the Chief Executive Officer's annual bonus entitlement for 2016, upon the recommendation of the Compensation Committee, the board approved a special bonus entitlement for him that is tied to the performance of our portfolio investment in NexGen Energy Ltd. As part of the Compensation Committee's review of Mr. Patricio's compensation structure during the year, the Committee recognized the strategic changes that we have undergone over the last several years, which he spearheaded, involving the acquisition and sale of the property which now hosts the significant NexGen uranium discovery and the series of transactions that culminated in the NexGen investment which have had a transformational impact on our balance sheet and financial condition.
+In addition to an annual bonus, the Chief Executive Officer has a special bonus entitlement, which is tied to the performance of our portfolio investment in NexGen Energy Ltd. As part of the Compensation Committee's (as the Nominating and Compensation Committee was then known) review of Mr. Patricio's compensation structure during the 2017 financial year, the Committee recognized the strategic changes that we have undergone over the last several years, which he spearheaded, involving the acquisition and sale of the property which now hosts the significant NexGen uranium discovery and the series of transactions that culminated in the NexGen investment which have had a transformational impact on our balance sheet and financial condition.
 The Committee determined that it would be appropriate to reward Mr. Patricio for his efforts to-date and continue to properly incentivize him with respect to managing the investment until and upon the occurrence of a liquidity event, the structure of which aligns both the company's (and shareholders') and his interests, and concluded that the disposition of the NexGen position would be an appropriate milestone.

 The special bonus may be payable to Mr. Patricio at the board's discretion upon the full disposition of the NexGen position, based upon the cash proceeds of disposition of the position, net of original acquisition costs, and subject to a maximum bonus payable of 5% of the net proceeds.
 The board also has the discretion to determine that payment of up to 50% of the bonus will be satisfied by the issuance of common shares of the company, subject to applicable regulatory approval.
 The bonus entitlement is not tied to a particular year but remains in effect until disposition of the investment.
+No award was made in respect of the special bonus for the 2018 financial year.